napari/napari/docs/plugins/npe2_migration_guide.md

 inspecting exposed _hook implementations_.
 Below, we will walk through the kinds of migrations `npe2 convert` helps with.

-For each type of _hook specification_ there is a corresponding section below.
+For each type of _hook specification_ there is a corresponding section below with migration tips.
 Each lists the _hook specifications_ that are relevant to that section and an example manifest.
 For details, refer to the {ref}`npe2-manifest-spec`.

 ### Readers